prometheus/haproxy_exporter/README.md

     stats refresh 10s
 ```

-For more infromation, see [this official blog post](https://www.haproxy.com/blog/haproxy-exposes-a-prometheus-metrics-endpoint/).
+For more information, see [this official blog post](https://www.haproxy.com/blog/haproxy-exposes-a-prometheus-metrics-endpoint/).